jimrothstein/docs/misc_files/006_history_notes.md

 	implicit/explicit racism; blossoms into rebel but endears all who come within in her reach.  eventually Communist.

+\section{finance}
+-   1987 crash?   not due to economic conditions;   failure of Black-Sholes model (buy puts, 'insurance') to protect against falling markets.
+Can't do that when everyone is doing same; and market is crashing.

 ##  Eugene, OR
 Judge Alfred Ted Goodwin, 1923-2023